The Code of Student Conduct

 - Transcript Notations

 - Selection and Removal of UICC Members

 The purpose of a student conduct process is to establish the factual record of an alleged violation of the Code of Student Conduct (the Code or this Code).
 The procedures outlined do not attempt to recreate or approximate a court of law.
-Procedures shall reflect standards of fundamental fairness, and minor deviations from procedural guidelines suggested in this Code shall not invalidate a decision or process unless significant prejudice to the respondent or the university may result, as determined by the Vice President for Student Affairs or designee.
+Procedures shall reflect standards of fundamental fairness, and minor deviations from procedural guidelines suggested in this Code shall not invalidate a decision or process unless significant prejudice to the respondent or the university may result, as determined by the Vice Provost for Student Affairs and Dean of Students or designee.